hellej/HelPop/README.md

 * Map layers (components) are children of the map component in the App.js
 * Map component passes the Mapbox map object as props to all of its children (map layers)
 * General functionality (e.g. adding layer to the map) is passed to all map layer components with higher order component (HOC) asMapLayer.js
-* Style, legend data, layer id and visibility of map layers are managed in reducer and static GeoJSON data is imported directly to the map component (Demo2D & Demo3D)
+* Style, legend data, layer id and visibility of map layers are managed in reducer, whereas static GeoJSON data is imported directly to the map component (Demo2D & Demo3D)
   * Or: Style is created inside the map layer component and GeoJSON data is provided from the related reducer (AOI)

-## Files in /src
+## SRC
 ```
   ├── components
   │   ├── controls